exotica-jewelry/archived-multietch/content/_index.md

 ## Other Uses of Multi-Etch®

-I am always eager to learn more about what Multi-Etch<sup>®</sup> can and cannot do.
+I am always eager to learn more about what Multi-Etch® can and cannot do.
 Please email me with comments, complaints, or kudos: [info@multietch.com](mailto:info@multietch.com).

-—Chris Boothe, developer, Multi-Etch<sup>®</sup>
+—Chris Boothe, developer, Multi-Etch®